beling/book-pl/src/ch18-01-all-the-places-for-patterns.md

 If the number of elements in the pattern doesn’t match the number of elements in the tuple, the overall type won’t match and we’ll get a compiler error.
-For example, Listing 18-5 shows an attempt to destructure a tuple with three elements into two variables, which won’t work.
+For example, listing 18-5 shows an attempt to destructure a tuple with three elements into two variables, which won’t work.

 ```rust,ignore,does_not_compile